Borrowing money from the company can make financial sense for directors, compared with using a commercial lender.

 What is a director’s loan account?

-- A salary, dividend or expense repayment
+- Business expense repayment

 What should a director’s loan account contain?

 The DLA should provide a record of directors’ company bank account activity such as:

 - Cash withdrawls and repayments made by a director from the company bank account

 - All personal expenses paid for by the director using the company bank account or company credit card

 - Any expenses that are not classed as business expenses